 A popular dish in Korea is made from long cylindrical rice cakes.
 Ingredients like fish cakes, boiled eggs, and scallions are also paired with Tteokbokki.
-You can choose either to season with chili paste or soy sauce.
+You can choose either to season it with chili paste or soy sauce.
 The nonspicy one also called the royal court version is prepared with rice cakes, sirloin, sesame oil, soy sauce, scallions, rock tripe, pine nuts, and toasted and ground sesame seeds and seasoned with soy sauce.

-Tteokbokki is also widely eaten in homes and rice cakes can be purchased in packets in semi hydrated form.
+Tteokbokki is also widely eaten in homes and rice cakes can be purchased in packets in semi-hydrated form.
 With improvisation new dishes like Tteokbokki with seafood, cream and curry are also cooked.

 Bindae-tteok is a popular street snack in Seoul made from mung beans.
-It is prepared by grinding soaked mung beans and vegetables, meat, chopped scallions, garlic, chilies added to it.
-Then the mixer is made flat round shaped to fry in a pan with a considerable amount of oil.
+It is prepared by grinding soaked mung beans and vegetables, meat, chopped scallions, garlic, and chilies added to it.
+Then the mixer is made flat and round shaped to fry in a pan with a considerable amount of oil.
 It is usually served with a dipping sauce made from soy sauce, vinegar, water, and ground pine nuts.

 You can find a variety of seafood in Hongdae.
 But, fried squids are something that should not miss in the streets of Hongdae.
 They are fried in the sizzling oil either dipped in flour or soy sauce.
 And then served hot with chopped onions and green chilies.
 Put sea salt or black salt according to your need and have them.
 The taste surely you will not forget anytime.

 Donburi is a traditional Japanese dish and the word donburi literally means rice bowl dish.
 It is also popular in Hongdae of Seoul.
 Boiled rice is topped with vegetables, eggs, fish, meat, onion, and garlic.
 Ingredients may change according to the season and availability of vegetables.
-Sauce like soy sauce, chili sauce is added by some.
+Sauce like soy sauce and chili sauce is added by some.

-People like it very much as it is easily available in street stalls and one full bowl can fill anyone’s stomach.
+People like it very much as it is readily available in street stalls and one full bowl can fill anyone’s stomach.
 You may see people waiting in lines for 10 to 20 minutes for donburi.